jackmdj/business-ml-demo/README.md

 - The best performing models are saved as `.pkl` files (`rf_model.pkl` for timing, `product_model.pkl` for product recommendation, and `label_encoder.pkl` for encoding).
 - In `sample_predictions.ipynb`, we demonstrate how to load these models, provide a new customer’s data, and generate a prediction.
 The predictor returns both the recommended time and product, formatted into a readable sentence.

+## Conclusion

+This project demonstrates a complete end-to-end workflow for identifying the optimal timing for promotional emails and recommending the next product to market, using entirely synthetic data.
+The resulting models show encouraging performance under these controlled conditions.
+However, the limitations of the synthetic dataset mean that these findings are primarily illustrative.
+If integrated into a real-world setting—fed by authentic customer purchase histories and refined with domain knowledge—these models could become more accurate, reliable, and ultimately more valuable for business decision-making.